Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter21.md

 - Must have 1 number.
 - Must have 1 symbol / special character.
 5. Fill in your corporate email address.
 > **Note** It is a good idea to use a corporate email account instead of a personal email account.
-When you expand or are temporarally away, others can check the corporate mails regarding updates or invoices from the inzzii POS app.
+When you expand or are temporarily away, others can check the corporate mails regarding updates or invoices from the inzzii POS app.
-6. A verification code is send to the mail adress.
+6. A verification code is send to the mail address.
 7. Fill in the verification code and press on save.
 8. In the next screen called **Company Info** you need to fill in all the fields to complete the account process.
 9. Press save when you are done